saidvandeklundert/go/README.md

 cc := 3.14
 dd := false
 // short declaration operator sometimes referred to as 'productivity operator'
+// Does inference.
+Productivity operator can be used inside a function only

+// assign a pre-declared variable a = "string"

 // defining a literal means defining a var together with all the values: var someString string = "word"